-Some of the improvements are related to the new Processing Engine that is build into Capture One 8.
+Some of the improvements are related to the new Processing Engine that is built into Capture One 8.
 Note that older engines of Capture One 6 and 7 are available for compatibility with images you adjusted in the past.

 Tethering and Live View

-For the tethered shooters there are a few highlights in Capture One 8 you might want to know.
-First, as mentioned, tethering has become faster from capture to image on screen.
+For the tethered shooters, there are a few highlights in Capture One 8 you might want to know.
+First, as mentioned, tethering has become faster from capture to image on the screen.
 Second, besides Canon and Nikon, Sony now joins the many happy users who tether with a DSLR into Capture One.

 New and Improved Tools